-Employee Benefit's earnings on operations were lower than the level achieved in 2018.
-Expected profit on in-force business was higher in 2019 due to the growth in the in-force block from strong sales activity in 2018.
-The impact of new business was higher than 2018 levels as a result of on-going growth in sales in this line.
-Experience gains and losses were nil in 2019, compared to 2018 where the line benefited from favourable health and disability claims results.
+Employee Benefit's earnings on operations were higher than the level achieved in 2019.
+Expected profit on in-force business was higher in 2020 due to continued growth in the in-force block from strong sales activity in 2019.
+The impact of new business was lower than 2019, primarily to due lower block transfers relative to the levels experienced in the previous year.
+Experience gains and losses were higher than 2019 primarily due to fewer health and dental claims as a result of COVID-19 related lockdowns and restrictions.